barbagroup/teaching-materials/gdb/factorial_example.md

 7	    for (int i=1; i<=N; i++)
 ```

-Let's step down the code to make sure the `for` loop is being executed (no need to press `s` the four times!)
+Let's step down the code to make sure the `for` loop is being executed (no need to press `s` the every time!)

 ```
 (gdb) s